jojojaeger/treetop-2022/README.md

 ## Further Improvements:

+- option to edit or delete components
+- add validation and error messages to form
+- unique IDS for components: better ways to do that
+- improve component picker: add clear button, show the description, styling
 - add chapters which can contain the components
-- option to edit or delete components
-- improve component picker: clear button and show also the description

 # Treetop Challenge 2

-When adding Treetop rules, the error messages should ideally show up at the same moment the error appears, so the user has to change to solve it right away.
+When adding Treetop rules, the error messages should ideally show up at the same moment the error appears, so the user has to chance to solve it right away.
 Also Window Pop-Ups should be avoided as it interrupts the workflow.

 Example: